Posted on Leave a comment

 In smooth air, with proper calibration and mounting, Stratux AHRS can provide:

-• Basic pitch and roll indication — accurate within 5-10 degrees in level flight
+• Basic pitch and roll indication — typically accurate within a few degrees in stable flight with proper mounting

 • Synthetic vision overlays — terrain and obstacle awareness on your EFB